Box 1. AIDET® Five Fundamentals of Patient Communication

 Recommendations for the Obstetrician–Gynecologist

-The competing demands of clinical productivity (18), mounting paperwork, and the delivery of care to multiple patients, often with complex diagnoses (19, 20), can inhibit effective communication.
-Developing effective patient–physician communication skills requires a substantial commitment in an increasingly challenging environment with lower clinical reimbursements and higher expenses.
-In the long run, effective communication skills will save time by increasing patient adherence, thereby reducing the need for follow-up calls and visits.
+The competing demands of clinical productivity (20), increasing paperwork, the rigidity of using electronic medical records that encourage providers to only complete the check boxes on the screen and not engage the patient in conversation, and the delivery of care to multiple patients, often with complex diagnoses (21, 22), can inhibit effective communication.
+Developing effective patient–physician communication requires a substantial commitment in an increasingly challenging environment with declining clinical reimbursements and increasing expenses.
+It may well be that, in the long term, effective communication skills save time by increasing patient adherence to treatment, thereby reducing the need for follow-up calls and visits.
 The obstetrician–gynecologist can take the following steps to improve communication:

 - Use patient-centered interviewing and caring communication skills in daily practice.

 - Encourage patients to write down their questions in preparation for appointments.
-An organized list of questions can help to facilitate an effective conversation on topics important to the patient.
+A form for writing down questions can be given to patients on their arrival at the office.
+An organized list of questions can facilitate conversation on topics important to the patient.

-- Hire physician extenders with patient-centered interviewing skills to assist with established patients.
+- Consider hiring nonphysician health care providers, such as advanced practice nurses or physician assistants, with patient-centered interviewing skills to assist with established patients.

 Cultural sensitivity and awareness in the delivery of health care.
 Committee Opinion No. 493.
 American College of Obstetricians and Gynecologists.
 Obstet Gynecol 2011;117:1258–61.